 RZ concludes, “We've seen ourselves saying ‘yes to love’ through music, because it makes us feel free, and we love that sense of freedom.”

-Photography and Creative Direction: Rxandy Capinpin
+Photography and Creative Direction by Rxandy Capinpin

-Fashion Film: Ian Francisco
+Fashion Film by Ian Francisco

-Film Associate: Anghel Millar
+Assisted by Anghel Millar

-Gaffer: Edward Logarta
+Gaffer Edward Logarta

-Fashion: Ercia Aguila
+Fashion by Ercia Aguila

-Hair and Make Up: Mycke Arcano
+Hair and Make-Up by Mycke Arcano

-Grooming Associate: Jam Jacobe and Joy Reyes
+Grooming Associates Jam Jacobe and Joy Reyes

 Special thanks to Cornerstone Entertainment